tnsoftbear/flutter_currency_calculator/README.md

 * Preferred color is configurable by selection of the application theme.
 Theme is applied to the whole app.
 Custom colors are added with help of [theme extension](https://api.flutter.dev/flutter/material/ThemeExtension-class.html).
 * Font family is configured there as well.
+* Define available currencies displayed at the Calculator screen.

 Settings are stored with help of the [Shared preferences](https://pub.dev/packages/shared_preferences) package.

+### Currency feature

+Currency feature provides the list of available currencies that are fetched from the public API.
+Big thanks to the [fawazahmed0/currency-api](https://github.com/fawazahmed0/currency-api) repository for providing the currency list and the actual exchange rate.

 ## Tests